-When you’re pregnant, your breasts are sore, heavy and painful all the time.
+When you are pregnant, your breasts are sore, heavy, and painful all the time.
 A lot of women told me that it gets almost impossible to keep their bra on and nothing seems comfortable around that time.
 However, maternity wear has evolved and is catering to solve these issues.

-It can get tricky sometimes, padded and push-ups might sometimes make it awkward the lace ones can show lining and do not give nipple coverage.
+It can get tricky sometimes.
+Padded and push-ups might sometimes make it awkward the lace ones can show the lining and do not give nipple coverage.
 So a lot of this depends on the material—transparent, opaque, see-through, etc. And the other factors like necklines that plunge at the front and back; with or without sleeves etc.

-A breakthrough need by women arrived a few years ago, and it’s only getting better with time.
+A breakthrough needed by women arrived a few years ago, and it is only getting better with time.
 It goes without saying that you need to pay attention to the bra type when you want to step out wearing a tank or a plain T-shirt.

 Saree blouses are a whole new ball game of late, and it makes all the difference.
 The necklines are pretty steep at the back and fancy in the front.
 That is why most of the blouses now are inbuilt with pads—easier and less fussy.
-However not everyone is comfortable with the idea if you’re one of them, here’s what you need.
+However, not everyone is comfortable with the idea.
+If you are one of them, here is what you need.